wattsworth/joule/docs/quick_start.rst

 Quick Start
 ===========

 Joule is part of the Wattsworth software stack.
-See http://wattsworth.net/install.html for installation details.
-Before continuing make sure Joule is installed and the jouled service is running:
+Follow the instructions on :ref:`installation` to setup both Joule and Lumen .
+Before continuing make sure the Lumen site is available on http://127.0.0.1 and that the jouled service is running:

 .. raw:: html